 7.5.
-Especially designed or prepared systems for the conversion of UF_4 to UF_6 tower reactor.
+Especially designed or prepared systems for the conversion of UF_4 to UF_6

+Conversion of UF4 to UF6 is performed by exothermic reaction with fluorine in a tower reactor.
 UF6 is condensed from the hot effluent gases by passing the effluent stream through a cold trap cooled to -10 $^{\circ}$ C. The process requires a source of fluorine gas.